Pisa, 4-6 Settembre 2024

 Speaker #2: Aluisi Tosolini, Filosofo dell’educazione, coordinatore scientifico Casco Learning

-Title: AI e processi educativi: tra catastrofare e orizzontare
+Title: AI e processi educativi: tra catastrofare e orizzontare - Slides

 Abstract: L’intervento analizza come il sistema educativo italiano sta rapportandosi con la sfida dell’intelligenza artificiale (in particolare generativa).
 Esperienze e documenti di riferimento.